prinx/txtconnect-php/README.md

 $response = $sms->send('Hi', '233200000000'); // $response is an SmsResponse instance

-// If response received by TXTCONNECT if ($response->isBeingProcessed()) {
+// If request received by TXTCONNECT if ($response->isBeingProcessed()) {
     $batchNumber = $response->getBatchNumber();
     $statusCheckUrl = $response->getStatusCheckUrl();